-Belgium is divided into three regional government areas.
-Flanders comprises mainly Dutch speakers while Wallonia is French speaking.
+Belgium is divided into three regional government areas, the Flemish, Walloon and Brussels-Capital regions.
+The Flemish region comprises mainly Dutch speakers while the Walloon region is French speaking.
 The Brussels-Capital Region has bilingual status.
 A small German-speaking community also exists.
-Significant power has been devolved to the regions and they retain jurisdiction over a wide range of policy areas, including economic, transport, public works, and industrial policy.
-Education and other 'cultural issues' are devolved to three community councils that have similar levels of authority to regional governments.
-These are divided along linguistic, not geographic, lines representing the Dutch, French and German speaking peoples.
+Significant power has been devolved to the regions and they retain jurisdiction over a wide range of policy areas, including economic, industrial policy, transport and public works.
+Education and other 'cultural issues' are devolved to community councils, in the Walloon and Brussels-Capital regions, that have similar levels of authority to regional governments.
+These are divided along linguistic, not geographic, lines representing the Dutch, French and German speaking populations.

 Tensions between the regions and major parties contributed to Belgium taking 541 days to form a six-party coalition government after the June 2010 federal elections.
 The coalition government was led by Socialist Prime Minister Mr Elio di Rupo, the first time since 1972 that a French-speaking Walloon had assumed the role.
 He was sworn in on 6 December 2011.
 Mr Didier Reynders, Francophone Liberal (MR) was appointed Minister for Foreign Affairs, Foreign Trade and European Affairs.
-The coalition did not have the support of the country’s largest political party, the N-VA.
-In the May 2014 federal and regional elections the N-VA consolidated its position as the Belgian Parliament’s largest party, followed by the Socialist Party.
-On 11 October a new four-party centre-right coalition government was sworn in, led by Mr Charles Michel as Prime Minister.
-The coalition represents the first time the N-VA has been part of a Federal Government.
-Mr Reynders retained his portfolio of Foreign Affairs; Mr Kris Peeters was appointed Deputy Prime Minister and Minister for Employment, Economy, Consumers and Foreign Trade.
+The coalition did not have the support of the country’s largest political party, the centre right New Flemish Alliance (N-VA).

-Belgium is a major trade gateway to the European Union’s Member States, but in particular to the three countries with which it shares a border – Germany, France, and the Netherlands.
+Belgium is a major trade gateway to the European Union’s member states, but in particular to the three countries with which it shares a border – Germany, France, and the Netherlands.
 These three countries are Belgium’s principal export destinations and import sources.
-More than two-thirds of Belgium's GDP is derived from foreign sales, one of the highest percentages among industrialised nations.

-The contemporary bilateral relationship is underpinned by strong historical ties stemming from World War I. Many Australians served in Belgium between 1916 and 1918, notably during the Battle of Messines, on 7 June 1917, and the Third Battle of Ypres, from 31 July to 6 November 1917.
-Of the approximately 12,500 AIF men who died, half have 'no known grave'.
+The contemporary bilateral relationship is underpinned by strong historical ties stemming from World War I. Many Australians served in Belgium between 1916 and 1918, notably during the Battle of Messines on 7 June 1917, and the Third Battle of Ieper, from 31 July to 6 November 1917.
+Of the approximately 12,500 AIF men who died in Belgium, half have 'no known grave'.